Dileepmeom/TwinLiteNetPlus_Pi/CPP/README.md

 ## Build Instructions

+## to use latest cmake if needed
+export PATH=$HOME/Downloads/cmake-4.0.2-linux-aarch64/bin:$PATH

 1. Navigate to the project directory and create a build folder:
    ```bash
    mkdir build && cd build